Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 `Cyclone V HPS Register Address Map and Definitions` which can both be found on the Intel website.

+Note: I have successfully tested the tool on the Terasic DE10-Nano and the Enclustra PE1/SA2, each on Buildroot.
+Presumably it should run on any Cyclone V SoC device on any Linux distro.
+When running old distro releases cross compile compatibilty issues with glibc library may happen, in which case you may want to consider upgrading to a new kernel and root file system or compile natively.

 ## Build the tool

 In the source file make sure `RBF_PATH` and `CDRATIO` are set correctly,